buckmanc/cheatsheets_and_checklists/docs/cheatsheets/10_commandments_for_makers.md

 ## 8. Measure carefully

 Have some tolerance.
 You know what tolerance is?
-If something fits tightly into something–that's a close tolerance.
+If something fits tightly into something - that's a close tolerance.
 If something fits loosely, that's a loose tolerance.
 Knowing the difference between tight and loose tolerance is perhaps the most important measure of a craftsperson.

 ## 9. Make things for other people